 It is quite opposite from a benign tumor as this type of tumor is harmful to the human body – not only when the tumor itself pushes against nerves, blood vessels or glands, but also due to the fact that this tumor can spread and destroy cells and tissue in its surroundings.

-The Canadian Cancer Society explains that the nucleus of a cell that is cancerous is different that the nucleus of a non-cancerous cell.
+The Canadian Cancer Society explains that the nucleus of a cell that is cancerous is different than the nucleus of a non-cancerous cell.
 They also explain that cancerous cells are known to grow in a different way that healthy, normal cells and that they also exert a different behavior.

 Furthermore, the functioning of a cell that is cancerous is not similar to how a normal cell functions.
 When these cells continue to grow and form a malignant tumor, they can have an adverse impact on certain functions of the body.